nextcloud/text/README.md

 4. 🎉 Partytime!
 Help fix [some issues](https://github.com/nextcloud/text/issues) and [review pull requests](https://github.com/nextcloud/text/pulls) 👍

 ### 🧙 Advanced development stuff

 To build the Javascript whenever you make changes, instead of the full `make` you can also run `npm run build`.
 Or run `npm run watch` to rebuild on every file save.

 #### 🐞 Testing the app

-Currently this app uses three different kinds of tests:
+Currently, this app uses three different kinds of tests:

 For testing the backend (PHP) [Psalm](https://psalm.dev/) and [PHPUnit](https://phpunit.de/) are used, you can run the testcases (placed in `tests/`) using the composer scripts `psalm` and `test:unit`.